Hakuna Matata (song)

 "Hakuna Matata" is a song from Disney's 1994 animated feature film The Lion King.
 The music was written by Elton John with lyrics by Tim Rice.
-The song is based on Timon and Pumbaa's catchphrase in the movie, Hakuna matata, a Swahili phrase meaning "No worries".
+The song is based on Timon and Pumbaa's catchphrase, originating from the Swahili language, Hakuna matata; it is translated by Disney as meaning “no worries".

 Rhythm of the Pride Lands edition

 The second version of "Hakuna Matata" (sung by Jimmy Cliff and Lebo M) is a single from the 1995 soundtrack Rhythm of the Pride Lands.

 The Lion King 1½ (2004)

-The third version of "Hakuna Matata" (sung once again by Lane and Sabella, but this time without Weaver or Williams) is from the 2004 The Lion King 1½: Songs From Timon and Pumbaa's Hilarious Adventure based on the sequel to the original film and second film.
-Released on February 10, 2004, same release as the film.
+The third version of "Hakuna Matata" (sung once again by Lane and Sabella, but this time without Weaver or Williams) is from the 2004 film The Lion King 1½.
+This version remains unreleased on the soundtrack; the version included is instead the first version from the original film.

 The Lion King (2019)

 The fourth version of "Hakuna Matata" (sung by Billy Eichner as Timon, with Seth Rogen as Pumbaa, JD McCrary as young Simba and Donald McKinley Glover Jr. as adult Simba) is a song from the remake film.